Employers Discover Untapped Talent in the Autism Community

-The changing workforce landscape for individuals with autism also includes some trailblazing entrepreneurs and social-enterprises, many of whom a family member with or personal connection to autism, who build business that include opportunities for those with autism.
+The changing workforce landscape for individuals with autism also includes some trailblazing entrepreneurs and social enterprises, many of whom have a family member with or personal connection to autism and who build businesses that include opportunities for those with autism.

 These niche, but growing, small businesses offer vocational training, support and competitive employment.
 Keys to success in these businesses include fostering competitive business fundamentals and developing strong community partnerships.

-Notable examples of the these in the tri-state area include:
+Notable examples of these in the tri-state area include: